apache/mxnet/docs/tutorials/python/matrix_factorization.md

 how the users would rate the items that they have not yet rated, such that we can make recommendations to the users.

-Matrix factorization is one of the main algorithm used in recommendation systems.
+Matrix factorization is one of the main algorithms used in recommendation systems.
 It can be used to discover latent features underlying the interactions between two different kinds of entities.